Is Your Organization Calm or Chaotic? A new metric has the answer

 For some this is a leap in terms of productivity and efficiency.
 For others, it is an Orwellian ‘big brother is watching you' moment with the potential to take leadership back one hundred years when the height of management sophistication was a stopwatch and clipboard.

 Performance Tracking Challenges

 Being productive and being busy are too very different things.
 Looking busy is something else entirely.
 For those who are being tracked, ‘mouse giggling' (an extension to your browser or a device jiggles your mouse to suggest that you are active/productive) has become a new routine.

 The latest buzzword is ‘performance theatre‘ – the idea of making yourself look busier than you really are.
 Some suggest that this ‘theatre' could be taking more than an hour per day5.
 But why do people feel like they need to do this?
 It is a clear sign that if you reward A (busyness), you cannot expect B (productivity).

 If the problem was that people were not spending enough time in Teams, checking email or responding to IM, then tracking that activity would make sense.
 But, who says that this is correlated with performance, much less with productivity or engagement?

 The answer is not for people to spend longer on teams, IM and so on.
-In many cases it is to spend less.
-In any respect electronic engagement could actually be one of the lowest forms of engagement that there is – just watch how many people have their camera off on the next Teams meeting.
+In many cases, it is to spend less.
+In any respect, electronic engagement could actually be one of the lowest forms of engagement that there is – just watch how many people have their camera off at the next Teams meeting.

 While ‘productivity theatre' steals the headlines explore the research further and you will find that ‘73% of workers get and reply to messages and notifications outside their working hours'6.